 How do you say love in 50 languages?

-The word "love" has a universal meaning and is uniquely translated in each language, reflecting the cultures and traditions of different regions of the world.
+The word "love" has a universal meaning and translates uniquely in each language, reflecting the cultures and traditions of different regions around the world.
 Here's how to say "love" in 50 languages:

 - Love